A user on a popular online forum shares her story of telling her sister-in-law (SIL) that she will not be catering to her just because she’s pregnant.

 OP said she snapped and told her SIL that she and her husband were happy to help her but that they aren’t her baby daddy and will not cater to her just because she’s “knocked up.”
 She cried, and OP’s husband feels like he was stuck in the middle.

-The Reddit community was quick to support OP.
+The online community was quick to support OP.

 Should OP be more accommodating to her sister-in-law?
 Is the sister-in-law justified in her demands?
 How would you have reacted in this situation?